learn-co-curriculum/javascript-curriculum-assignment-objects-readme/README.md

 ### Primer on Prototypes
 Throughout this lesson you'll see the terms `prototype` and `prototype chain` a few times.
 The prototype is like DNA.
-Its passed down from parent to child, to grandchild...etc.
-The prototype chain refers to the list of all ancestors (parents, grandparents, great grandparents...etc).
+Its passed down from parent to child, to grandchild, etc. The prototype chain refers to the list of all ancestors (parents, grandparents, great grandparents, etc).
 Just as a child would inherit properties from their parents, Objects and other JavaScript types inherit properties from Object.
 Think of Object as the oldest living relative from which all other types inherit their DNA from.
-Unlike human properties such as eye color, hair color..etc, these properties are functions, strings, numbers... any type you can think of.
+Unlike human properties such as eye color, hair color, etc., these properties are functions, strings, numbers -- any type you can think of.
 Properties that exist on the child but not on the parent are called `direct properties`.

 ## Creating Objects